Through the Magnifying Glass: Adaptive Perception Magnification for Hallucination-Free VLM Decoding: Experiments and Results

 \subsubsection{Multi-Layer Aggregation.}

 We ablate the effect of aggregating attention across multiple layers when constructing the perception map.
-As shown in \Cref{tab:abla}, multi-layer aggregation yields significantly better coverage of relevant visual regions compared to using attention from a single layer.
+As shown in \Cref{tab:abla}, multi-layer aggregation yields significantly better performance compared to using attention from a single layer.
 While middle-to-deep layers generally focus more on visual content, the most informative attention varies across layers and samples.
 In many cases, only a subset of intermediate layers exhibits structured visual attention, while others focus primarily on sink tokens~\cite{sink}.
 Aggregating across layers reduces this variability, ensuring that key visual cues are reliably captured for guiding the magnifier.